espressjo/pyechelle.vroomm/README.md

 # Concept:

-The basic idea is that any spectrograph can be modelled with a set of wavelength-dependent transformation matrices and point spread functions which describe the spectrographs optics:
+The basic idea is that any spectrograph can be modelled with a set of wavelength-dependent transformation matrices and point spread functions which describe the spectrographs' optics:

 First, wavelength-dependent **affine transformation matrices** are extracted from the ZEMAX model of the spectrograph.
 As the underlying geometric transformations (scaling, rotation, shearing, translation) vary smoothly across an echelle